imyu37/grbl4atmega32u4/README.md

 ---------------
 ####update####
 2014-04-11
-There is a **LUFA CDC DEMO dirver** problem on WINDOWS XP *renew*
-It's seems that [Windows Driver Installer](http://www.pjrc.com/teensy/serial_install.exe) may work as driver for LUFA.
+There is a **LUFA CDC DEMO dirver** problem on WINDOWS XP.
+It's seems that [Windows Driver Installer](http://www.pjrc.com/teensy/usb_serial.html) may function as driver for LUFA.